alchemical-lich/alchemical-lich.github.io/_posts/2024-5-26-PF2e-Campaign.md

 - The party takes a rest after the encounter with the Lurker in the Light.
 They explore around the reading room and discover a set of stairs leading deeper below as well as a well-kept washroom.

 - They return to the library hall and head East.
 They push through a door and encounter a room filled with Ghoul Cultists.
-The Lurker is also present is is egging the Ghouls on.
+The Lurker is also present and is egging the Ghouls on.
 An extended battle ensues in which Arryn gets severely injured by the rage-filled lurker, but the heroes prevail.
 Except, one ghoul flees North through a set of double doors and they hear a violent scream.

 - The party decides to retreat before whatever issued the scream emerges from the library.